-56.6 Load Testing Active Rock Bolt
+56.6 Load testing active rock bolt

 The commencement of testing of active rock bolts shall be a Hold Point.
-Hold Point 14
+Hold Point 15

-Page 54 of 55 MRTS03 June 09 All active rock bolts shall be tested.
+All active rock bolts shall be tested.

-The test procedure shall be -
+The test procedure shall be:

 - a) the load in the rock bolt shall be determined by carrying out a lift-off test.
 The lift-off test shall be undertaken using a jack and suitable accessories by lifting the bolt head a distance of 1 mm above the bearing plate.
-This step is considered satisfactory if the load measured is greater than or equal to 96% of the Design Lock-Off Load; - b) if the load measured in subparagraph (a) is less than 96% of Design Lock-Off Load, then using a jack, the rock bolt shall be re-stressed to Design Lock-Off Load, plus an adjustment for lock-off losses.
+This step is considered satisfactory if the load measured is greater than or equal to 96% of the Design Lock-Off Load - b) if the load measured in subparagraph (a) is less than 96% of Design Lock-Off Load, then using a jack, the rock bolt shall be re-stressed to Design Lock-Off Load, plus an adjustment for lock-off losses.
 The lift-off test described in subparagraph (a) shall then be repeated.
-If the rock bolt load is still less than 96% of Design Lock-Off Load, a structural assessment shall be carried out to determine the future course of action for that rock bolt; and - c) a second lift-off test shall be carried out 3 days after the first.
+If the rock bolt load is still less than 96% of Design Lock-Off Load, a structural assessment shall be carried out to determine the future course of action for that rock bolt, and - c) a second lift-off test shall be carried out three days after the first.
 The maximum load loss since the first lift-off test shall not exceed 12% of the Design Lock-Off Load.

 The measured loads and displacements for all tests shall be recorded, plotted and compared with theoretical elastic deflections.
-A plot of these results for each rock bolt tested shall be delivered to the Administrator within 3 working days following the completion of the tests on that rock bolt.
+A plot of these results for each rock bolt tested shall be delivered to the Administrator within three working days following the completion of the tests on that rock bolt.